itaifish/sprocket-docs/docs/documentation/terminology.md

  * Allows you to send another Sprocket Pan request programatically.
 Takes one argument, which is the [request ID](../panels/#gitrequestid).

+#### setEnvironmentVariable

+* Takes in 2-3 arguments

+    * Key: string - the key in the environment to set

+    * Value: string - the value to set

+    * (Optional) Level: 'request' | 'service' | 'global' - which environment to set the key/value in.
+Defaults to the request level unless the request is null, then will always set the globally selected environment.

+#### setHeader

+ * Takes in a key and a value (strings), and saves the new header at the request level.

+#### setQueryParam

+ * Takes in a key and a value, and adds the given value the array of values for the key, of it exists, or creates a new key/value pair if not.
+(Query Params can have multiple values for a given key)

+#### setQueryParams

+ * Takes in a key (string) and a value (array of strings), and overrides the query param at a given key to be the list of values passed in.

+#### All Scripts

+ * Any and all globally-defined / standalone scripts will also be available as a field in the `sprocketPan` variable, referrable by their [Script-Callable Name](../panels/#scriptcallablename).
+In the screenshot above, you can see we have two scripts defined with the names `Runnable_Script_Copy_` and `runnableScript` respectively.

+ * The return type of standalone scripts will always be the type of whatever the [Script Return Variable](../panels/#scriptreturnvariable) is, wrapped in a promise.
+It is recommended that you `await` a script whenever you call it, as it may or may not be asynchronous.

 ### Service

 ### Environment